AKROGIS/Park-Observer-poz2fgdb/Server.md

 --------------
 The insecure service on port 8080 is deprecated for a secure service running on port 8443.
 This is required since iOS 10.0 defaults to only https connections.
-Currently there are two sevices running.
+Currently there are two services running.

 The secure service is using a DOI certificate issued against the Fully Qualified Domain Name (FQDN) of the server (i.e. INPXXX.NPS.DOI.NET).
 The current certificate expires on 2019-06-29.